datastaxdevs/workshop-microservices-java/README.md

 **Note:** *During the live stream you will be hundreds testing the same endpoints so - maybe - we could hit some issues = race conditions.*

-**✅ Test TodoBackEnd SCClient** : todoBackend.com provides a [client](https://www.todobackend.com/client/index.html) to work with the API.
+**✅ Test TodoBackEnd Web Client** : todoBackend.com provides a [client](https://www.todobackend.com/client/index.html) to work with the API.
 As before pick one of the `endpoints` listed before and try the client.

 ![TodoBackendClient](https://github.com/DataStax-Academy/microservices-java-workshop-online/blob/master/z-materials/images/todobackend-runclient.png?raw=true)